-US Congress passes bill to resume funding for DHS and end partial shutdown
+US passes law to resume DHS funding and end partial government shutdown

 House approves funding measure, which excludes ICE, ending weeks-long crisis that left many federal workers without pay.

-The United States House of Representatives has passed a Senate-approved bill to resume funding for the Department of Homeland Security (DHS), sending the measure to President Donald Trump’s desk.
+President Donald Trump has signed into law a bill to resume funding for the Department of Homeland Security (DHS) after the United States House of Representatives has passed the Senate-approved proposal.

-The adoption of the bill, which did not include Immigration and Customs Enforcement (ICE) or Customs and Border Protection (CBP), by a voice vote on Thursday paves the way to end an 11-week partial government shutdown.
+The adoption of the bill, which did not include Immigration and Customs Enforcement (ICE) or Customs and Border Protection (CBP), by a voice vote on Thursday ended an 11-week partial government shutdown.

 Recommended Storieslist of 3 items